Exercise and Nutrition Sciences

 The focus of this course is the behavior of athletes and sport participants studied within the context of play, games, and sport.
 (Formerly 5550:409)

-SPRT:420 Fundamentals of Management Strategies in Sport (3 Credits)
+SPRT 420 Fundamentals of Management Strategies in Sport (3 Units)

+Prerequisite: Junior or greater standing.
 This course seeks to explore, acquire, and discuss knowledge within the theoretical and applied management practices of sport, fitness, and instructional programs.
-Students must be in the Sport Science and Wellness Program to take 300/400 level courses.
 (Formerly 5550:420)

-Introduces students to current issues related to leadership, management, and supervision.
-Examines current sport leadership research and governance structure of amateur and professional sport organizations.
+Prerequisite: SPRT 203.
+Introduces students to current issues related to leadership, management, and supervision related to sport.
+Examines current sport leadership research and governance structure of leisure, recreational, amateur, and professional sport organizations.
 (Formerly 5550:424)

 Prerequisite: Admission to the Sport Science and Wellness Program.
 Basics for becoming a successful coach.
 Discussion of principles applying to most sports, players and coaches.
 Ten clinical hours required.
 Students must be in the Sport Science and Wellness Program to take 300/400 level courses.
 (Formerly 5550:453)

-Overview legal and ethical elements of greatest concern to specialists in sport and physical activity.
-Cases used to illustrate specific points.
-Topics vary.
+Prerequisite: Junior or greater standing.
+This course will provide an overview of legal and ethical elements of greatest concern to specialists in sport and physical activities.
+Case studies will be used to discuss and illustrate points.
 (Formerly 5550:462)

 Outdoor Education (ODED)